mhoeger/typescript-template/README.md

+# WORK IN PROGRESS: Azure Functions TypeScript Template
+⚠️ Warning: Not yet officially supported by the Azure Functions product group.
+Please provide feedback :) ⚠️

+Azure Functions wants to support better TypeScript development.
+This repo is an initial prototype for baked-in TypeScript templates you can get with commands like `func init`.

+# TODO:
+- are extensions scripts flexible enough with coming bundling changes?
+- @azure/functions as a dev dependency
+- test on Windows
+- Confirm npm run watch is working as expected
+- debug experience??
+(VS Code integration) - see https://github.com/Azure/azure-functions-host/issues/3415, which results in https://github.com/Azure/azure-functions-host/issues/3543

+⬇️ ⬇️ ⬇️  actual README below  ⬇️ ⬇️ ⬇️

 # Azure Functions ❤️'s TypeScript
 This template is starting point for creating serverless Azure Functions written in TypeScript.
 The TypeScript Function app is contained in `src` by default.
 Build outputs are written to `dist` by default.
 All code changes should be made inside of `src`.
 However, code will execute from `dist`.